February 27, 2026

 2. Aplos: Best for relationship management features

-Aplos is a cloud-based accounting software designed specifically for churches and nonprofits.
-Created by a CPA who is also a pastor, it goes beyond basic accounting by offering fund tracking, donor management, and communication tools.
+Aplos is a cloud-based accounting software designed for churches and nonprofits.
+It supports fund tracking, donor management, and communication tools within a single platform.

 Key features